gmarkv10/Shoptimize/README.md

 Shoptimize is an application designed to make your trips to the grocery store as easy and efficient as possible.
 We expect to do this by allowing users to create and edit multiple shopping lists for each and every store that they plan to go to, store and manage coupons, and find the locations of each item in their list is in the store to minimize time spent and reduce impulse purchases.

+**Installation**
+Navigate to http://www-edlab.cs.umass.edu/~pfarlow/ on an Android device (either physical or emulated) and to download and install Shoptimize.

 **Source Control and Build Instructions**

 As the development team for Shoptimize, we must take certain steps to ensure that  Shoptimize is in a runnable state at all times, and that all team members are up to date on the state of the app.
 Our team works to keep Shoptimize bug-free and smoothly running.
 Our team constantly tests changes to the code, and if an issue arises, they are notified using Git's issue tracking system.
 A majority of the work for the app has been done in a group setting as people need to get accustomed to using Android Studio and Git and being in a group allows us to help each other with problems.